jonnydgreen/jonnydgreen/README.md

 ### Hi there 👋

-I'm Jonny - working for Unity Technologies as a senior software engineer 🎮
+I'm Jonny - working for Sero as a lead software developer 🌍